“How much will it cost to have you make me a website?”

 1. Compile a list of everything a prospect thinks they need or want

-From the start you need to start educating.
+From the start, you need to be educating.
 Don’t just capture, start asking how vital each requirement is and what the business case is for it.
 Eliminate sparingly at this point, you’ll be cutting away the duds later.

 At the end of this exercise, you should have a prioritized list of requirements and nice-to-haves.